Igor Matovič

-Igor Matovič (born May 11, 1973) is a Slovak politician and former businessman.
+Igor Matovič (born 11 May 1973) is a Slovak politician and former businessman.
 He previously served as Deputy Prime Minister of Slovakia and Minister of Finance from April 2021 to December 2022 and Prime Minister from March 2020 to March 2021.

-Born in Trnava, he studied at Comenius University and went into the publishing business.
-Elected to the National Council in 2010 on the Freedom and Solidarity party list, Matovič founded the Ordinary People (Obyčajní ľudia) movement in 2011, which ran on an anti-corruption platform and was politically aligned with the centre right.
+Born in Trnava, Matovič studied at Comenius University and went into the publishing business.
+Elected to the National Council in the 2010 Slovak parliamentary election on the Freedom and Solidarity party list, Matovič founded the Ordinary People (Obyčajní ľudia) movement in 2011, which ran on an anti-corruption platform and was politically aligned with the centre-right.
 His anti-corruption campaigning has been marked by "publicity stunts to shine a light on alleged graft", particularly focusing on parliamentary privileges and bribery.

-In the 2020 election, his party obtained a sufficient number of seats to form a coalition government with three other centrist and right-wing parties.
-Matovič's choices for his Cabinet were accepted by President Zuzana Čaputová and he was appointed Prime Minister on 21 March 2020.
-He resigned on 1 April 2021 to be appointed Deputy Prime Minister and Minister of Finance in the Cabinet of Eduard Heger.
+In the 2020 Slovak parliamentary election, his party obtained a sufficient number of seats to form a coalition government with three other centrist and right-wing parties.
+The choices for Matovič's Cabinet were accepted by the then Slovak president Zuzana Čaputová, and he was appointed prime minister on 21 March 2020.
+He resigned on 1 April 2021 to be appointed deputy prime minister and Minister of Finance in the cabinet of Eduard Heger.

-As of 2022, Igor Matovič is the most distrusted Slovak political figure in the Slovak public, with a 91% distrust score.
+As of 2022, Matovič is the most distrusted Slovak political figure in the Slovak public, with a 91% distrust score.

 Early life and business career

-Igor Matovič was born in Trnava on May 11, 1973.
+Igor Matovič was born in Trnava on 11 May 1973.
 In 1993, he began to study at the Faculty of Management at Comenius University, graduating in 1998.
 However, as Matovič admitted in 2021, he plagiarized his diploma thesis.

 He founded a business in 1997 and worked as the chief executive of a local media publishing house from 2002 to 2010.
 Matovič later signed over his assets to his wife, Pavlína (née Repaska).
 Agence France-Presse described him as an "eccentric self-made millionaire and former media boss" who had become "a media-savvy but unpredictable politician".